-Once the oil in the saucepan gets hot, add your diced onions and cook the onions for about 3-4 minutes, occasionally stirring them so they do not burn.
+Once the oil in the saucepan gets hot, add your diced onions and red pepper (diced) and cook the onions and diced red pepper for about 3-4 minutes, occasionally stirring them so they do not burn.

 Next, add the minced garlic and let cook for about one more minute or until the garlic begins to brown.

 Add the whole, peeled crushed tomatoes or low sodium tomato paste to the mixture.
 (Please note that the amount of sodium in your sauce WILL vary depending on which brand of whole, peeled or crushed tomatoes you use or how many fresh tomatoes you add since tomatoes all have a naturally occurring low level of sodium in them).

 If you prefer to use crushed tomatoes, try these Tuttorosso No Salt Added Crushed Tomatoes with Basil.
 They are a healthy alternative and are already infused with the aromatic taste of basil.

 If you decide to crush your own tomatoes for this recipe (like my Italian mom used to), I highly recommend using San Marzano tomatoes.
 This is a variety of plum tomato that is delicious and has that deep, rich, red color that you like to see in a marinara sauce when cooked.

 One of my favorite ways to prepare this sauce is to add a single mint leaf.
 In the photo I took for this article, you can see that I used the mint leaf as a garnish, however adding the mint leaf to the sauce at the same time you add the basil and cooking it adds such an interesting flavor texture to this marinara that I think may surprise you.

 I absolutely love adding mint, but I know that it’s not for everybody so consider it an optional ingredient – and a nice garnish for your food photo!